High school assembly – Plumpton

 From the experiences of the school with Facebook and YouTube they found that staff need to be aware of the constant changes in the YouTube and Facebook interfaces and make sure that they can turn off comments in a live stream.

 Schools can refer to the Brightcove information page for OBS and Live Stream as it is simple, reliable and effective.
-Help is also available with the use of Facebook and YouTube for conducting school assemblies and live streaming them.
+Help is also available with the use of Facebook for conducting school assemblies and live streaming them.

 Some tips from the team: